 Read more: Everything we know about Secret Invasion

-Samuel L Jackson is confirmed to appear as original Avengers assembler and former Director of SHIELD, Nick Fury, in the film, while The Handmaid’s Tale’s Zawe Ashton and Parasite’s Park Seo-joon are set to appear in undisclosed roles.
+Samuel L Jackson is confirmed to appear as original Avengers assembler and former Director of SHIELD, Nick Fury, in the film, while The Handmaid’s Tale’s Zawe Ashton is playing the gender-flipped villain Dar-Benn, a Kree warrior, and Parasite’s Park Seo-joon will appear in an undisclosed role.

 Kamala Khan’s family — her older brother Aamir (Saagar Shaikh), mother Muneeba (Zenobia Shroff), and father Yusuf (Mohan Kapur) — will reprise their roles from Ms Marvel.